shayandavoodii/OnlinePortfolioSelection.jl/docs/src/PM.md

 [Lai2018](@citet) introduced an innovative kernel-based trend tracking (KTPT) system designed for OPS.
 This system employs a three-phase price forecasting model that identifies both trend-following and trend-reversing patterns in asset prices to aid in predicting future movements.
 Additionally, KTPT features a unique kernel-driven tracking mechanism that optimizes the portfolio by effectively capturing potential asset price growth.
 Unlike earlier kernels that estimate the likelihood of a price relative, this kernel evaluates the alignment between the current portfolio and predicted price to modulate each asset's influence during the optimization process.

+!!! note
+    In order to use this algorithm, you have to install [`Lasso.jl`](https://github.com/JuliaStats/Lasso.jl) package.
+After a successful installation and importing, you can use this algorithm:
+    ```julia
+    julia> using Pkg; Pkg.add("Lasso")
+    julia> using OnlinePortfolioSelection, Lasso
+    ```

 ### Run KTPT

 Let's run [`ktpt`](@ref) on the real market data: